 These avocado deviled eggs are made with no mayo, so they're lighter and healthier than the traditional recipe.
 If you're looking for easy appetizers for Easter -- or anytime -- you're going to love these spicy guacamole deviled eggs!

-We always make a ton of hard boiled eggs at Easter, and I use them in potato salad, egg salad and to make deviled eggs.
-My kids aren’t that fond of the salads, but they all love stuffed eggs.
-Even the ones who normally wouldn't touch an egg without drowning it in ketchup will happily scarf down some deviled eggs without complaining.
-Last year, I added some fresh basil and Parmesan cheese to the mashed egg yolks, and it was a nice change from the usual version.
+We always make a ton of hard boiled eggs at Easter.
+Instant Pot hard boiled eggs are super easy, and you can make a bunch of them in no time!
+I use them for potato salad, egg salad and to make stuffed eggs.
+Even my picky kids, who normally wouldn't touch an egg without drowning it in ketchup, will happily scarf down some deviled eggs without complaining.

-The nice thing about this recipe is that you use avocado instead of the traditional mayonnaise, which lightens them up.
-And as much as I love mayo, I love avocados even more.
-So basically, I took my go-to recipe for guacamole, made a couple of changes, and used that to stuff the hard boiled eggs.
-Easy peasy.
+The nice thing about this healthy deviled egg recipe is that you use avocado instead of the traditional mayonnaise, which lightens them up.
+Basically, I took my simple recipe for guacamole, made a couple of changes, and used that to stuff the hard boiled eggs.

-- 6 in hard boiled eggs cooled and sliced half
+- 6 in hard boiled eggs cooled and sliced in half

 - 2 extra large avocados or about 4 small avocados

 - 1 teaspoon finely chopped jalapeno peppers seeded

 - Scoop out the egg yolks, place in a mixing bowl, and set the whites aside

 - Scoop out the avocados, add to the bowl and add the lime juice